itssme/cs-tournament-manager/readme.md

 ```

 + The first line is the telegram bot token of you bot.
 The second line specifies who has access to the bot and can send
   messages/ commands to it.
-If you are not sure what your chat_id is, then leave the field empty for the time being and run
+If you are not sure what your chat_id is, then leave the field empty for the time being and
+  run
   the bot only with the bot token.
 Then add your bot and type `/help` in the chat.
 Look at the log output of the
   software, and you will see your chat_id printed there.

+### 4. Start the software

++ Then start the server like: `docker-compose up --build`
++ Goto `http://127.0.0.1` and create matches.
+(TODO)
++ The match will be started in a docker container and be visible in the `/status` page.
+(TODO)

 ## Banned Players